meilisearch/documentation/learn/advanced/updating.md

 If the response is `{'displayedAttributes': '["*"]'}`, you can move on to the [next step](#step-3-create-the-dump).

-If it's something else, save the current list of displayed attributes to restore it after the migration is complete.
-Next, reset the list of displayed attributes to its default value `(["*"])` using:
+If the response is anything else, save the current list of displayed attributes in a text file and then reset the displayed attributes list to its default value `(["*"])`:

 <CodeSamples id="updating_guide_reset_displayed_attributes_old_authorization_header" />